 Can I Recover Damages If I’m Being Blamed for a Car Accident in Florida?

-Florida follows pure comparative fault laws.
+Florida follows modified comparative fault laws.
 Liability is divided between everyone involved in a vehicle accident.
-However, sharing some of the blame won’t prevent you from recovering damages if someone else was even 1% liable.
+However, sharing some of the blame won’t prevent you from recovering damages unless you were mostly at fault.